pereznetworks/WeatherX/README.md

 Status:

   - 1: Front-end App and Back-end Server now working
-      - a: security note: only the front-end server will be able to make requests from back-end server
+      - a: security note: only the front-end server can make req from back-end server
         - i: allowing requests only from 1 specific ip address
         - ii: will have to keep this for production build
-  - 2: Front-end issue: fixed timezone issue
+  - 2: Front-end features working:
-        - a: using my own custom code to adjust for timezone offset and format time displayed
-        - b: may switch to dayjs-ext/momment-timezone depending on the progress either these modules
+      - a: geocoding working
+      - b: timeDisplay for each Location
+      - c: current and forecast data for each location
+      - d: add and removal of each location
+      - e: form input validation before submitting location search
+  - 3: Backend working:
-  - 3: backend issue: now able to return both geocoded and forecast results to front-end app
+      - a: now able to return both geocoded forecast results to front-end app
-      - a: will need to switch to Mongod
-      - b: want to be completely done with any changes to data models before switching to Mongod
-  - 4: will need to switch away from [Weather-icons](https://www.npmjs.com/package/weather-icons)
-      - a: since last publish was 4 years ago!
+      - b: returning timezone, long/lat coordinates and location name

 To Do:

-  - front-end features:
+  - 1: front-end features:
-    - 2: newer weather icon module
+    - a: newer weather icon module
-    - 3: background animation of current weather at given location: raining, snowing, sunny, etc.
+    - b: geolocation?
+May leave for next version.

-  - backend core:
+  - 2: backend core:
-    - 1: secure Mongod using mongoose.js
+    - a: secure Mongod using mongoose.js
-      - a: want to continue not using cookies if possible
+    - b: want to continue not using cookies if possible

-  - production build and deployment to hosting
+  - 3: production build and deployment to hosting

 # My Captsone Project:  Weather forecast service